maxsitt/insect-detect-docs/docs/modeltraining/train_detection.md

 [YOLOv8](https://github.com/ultralytics/ultralytics){target=_blank} by
-[Ultralytics](https://ultralytics.com/){target=_blank}, the developers behind YOLOv5, claims to reach the current state-of-the-art (SOTA) performance by integrating new features, including anchor-free detection and a new backbone network and loss function.
-A big difference to the other YOLO models are the developer-friendly options, such as the integrated [command-line interface](https://docs.ultralytics.com/usage/cli/){target=_blank} (CLI) and [Python package](https://docs.ultralytics.com/usage/python/){target=_blank}.
+[Ultralytics](https://ultralytics.com/){target=_blank}, the developers behind YOLOv5, claims to reach the current state-of-the-art performance by integrating new features, including anchor-free detection and a new backbone network and loss function.
+A big difference to other YOLO models are the developer-friendly options, such as the integrated [command-line interface](https://docs.ultralytics.com/usage/cli/){target=_blank} (CLI) and [Python package](https://docs.ultralytics.com/usage/python/){target=_blank}.